 Paying for college truly is an investment in your future.
-While most students recognize that attending college and earning a degree likely yields better job prospects and larger incomes, paying for that investment can be a challenge.
+While attending college and earning a degree means better job options and bigger paychecks, paying for that investment can be a challenge.

 What is Financial Aid?